Yoga exercises for beginners & advanced practitioners

 • For people with specific health problems or injuries, it is important to take precautions and speak to a doctor if necessary before starting yoga.
 Especially with conditions such as high blood pressure, eye problems or heart disease, it may be necessary to modify or even avoid certain yoga exercises.
 The same applies to acute pain and recent operations, where certain movements can have a negative impact on the healing process.
 In such cases, it is advisable to seek professional advice in advance to ensure that the chosen exercises are safe.

 • Every body is unique and has individual needs and limits.
 It is therefore essential to pay attention to your own physical signals and respect them.
-Overstraining yourself or striving for perfection can quickly lead to injury and frustration.
-Instead, yoga practice should be seen as a continuous learning process in which progress is made step by step.
+Overstraining yourself or striving for perfection can quickly lead to injuries and frustration.
+Instead, the yoga practice should be seen as a continuous learning process in which progress is made step by step.
 For older people or those with limited mobility, there are special styles of yoga such as chair yoga or gentle variations of hatha and restorative yoga that are gentler and more accessible.

 • The aim is to create a comfortable and safe environment where everyone can benefit from the health benefits of yoga without putting unnecessary stress or pressure on the body.
 Ultimately, yoga should be perceived as a personal journey begun with patience and mindfulness.
 Regardless of age and physical constitution, yoga offers everyone the opportunity to promote balance, flexibility and mental well-being, provided the practice is tailored to individual needs.